daominah/fix44/readme.md

 ### Changes
 * Changeable BeginString (by env IS_HNX_INFO_GATE_PROTOCOL)
-* Do not care about MsgSeqNum
+* Add some HNXInfoGate msgTypes